zeeshandynamo/devsecops-voting-platform/docs/architecture/architecture-overview.md

 # Architecture Overview

-This document explains the complete architecture of the DevSecOps Voting Platform, including CI/CD, Kubernetes deployment, monitoring, alerting, and centralized logging.
+This document explains the completeO architecture of the DevSecOps Voting Platform, including CI/CD, Kubernetes deployment, monitoring, alerting, and centralized logging.

 ---